Star Trek Movies:

 Here in "The Wrath of Khan", when the moment comes, there is no time, and there is no debate.
 Spock hears the others realize and define what the situation is, and then he just moves and acts.
 McCoy momentarily gets in his way, and with the neatest, quickest sidestep, he re-iterates "I have no time to discuss this..."

 In actual fact, rather brilliantly, we have already had as much discussion as we require prior to this.
 The film's brilliance has been in posing the debate over hypothetical situations in advance of this moment.
-The entire Kobayashi Maru test has been serving as set-up for this moment, moving the debate to other times and other scenes where we can dig into it with more character and charisma and really make a philosophical meal out of it.
+The entire Kobayashi Maru test has been serving as set-up for this moment, moving the debate to other times and other scenes where the pressure is off, and therefore we can dig into that debate with more character and charisma and really make a philosophical meal out of it.

 And in Kirk's solution to the Kobayashi Maru, we actually see my preferred take on things.
 In fact, how can anyone not prefer Kirk's solution?
 Dare to break your thinking outside of the box, and attack the very set-up of situations that appear to be "unwinnable".
 Those people pushing no-win dilemmas onto others have problems in their own heads that need to be addressed, which Kirk tackles brilliantly.
 And thankfully, there are enough sensible thinkers amongst the top brass at Starfleet that they could recognize that Kirk's tenacity and originality deserve to be rewarded and celebrated.
 Hey, this is the very kind of guy you want on your side getting the good jobs done against impossible odds.
 It speaks to the ideal model at the heart of the fourth of Stephen Covey's 7 Habits of Highly Effective People - to never lose sight of the win-win solution.